Erick-Limaa/Erick-Limaa/README.md

 ## ⚡ Curiosidades / Fun Facts

-- 🛠️ Adoro aprender novas tecnologias e melhorar minhas habilidades / I love learning new technologies and improving my skills
+- 🛠️ Adoro aprender novas tecnologias e melhorar minhas habilidades. / I love learning new technologies and improving my skills.

-- 📈 Acredito na melhoria contínua e na força do trabalho em equipe /  believe in continuous improvement and the power of teamwork
+- 📈 Acredito na melhoria contínua e na força do trabalho em equipe. /  believe in continuous improvement and the power of teamwork.

 Obrigado por visitar meu perfil! / Thank you for visiting my profile!  😊